 - (i) "CEO" means the Chief Executive Officer of the Company; - (j) "Code" means the U.S. Internal Revenue Code of 1986, as amended.
-Reference to a specific section of the Code or regulation thereunder shall include such section or regulation, any valid regulation promulgated under such section, and any comparable provision of any future legislation or regulation amending, supplementing or superseding such section or regulation; - (k) "Committee" means a committee of directors or of other individuals satisfying applicable laws appointed by the Board of Directors, or a duly authorized committee of the Board of Directors, in accordance with Article 3 hereof; - (l) "Common Shares" means the common shares without par value in the capital of the Company; - (m) "Consultant" means a person other than an employee, officer or director of the Company or of any of its subsidiaries that: - (i) is engaged to provide services to the Company or any of its subsidiaries; - (ii) provides the services under a written contract with the Company or of any of its subsidiaries; and and includes, for an individual Consultant, a corporation of which such individual is an employee or shareholder;
+Reference to a specific section of the Code or regulation thereunder shall include such section or regulation, any valid regulation promulgated under such section, and any comparable provision of any future legislation or regulation amending, supplementing or superseding such section or regulation; - (k) "Committee" means a committee of directors or of other individuals satisfying applicable laws appointed by the Board of Directors, or a duly authorized committee of the Board of Directors, in accordance with Article 3 hereof; - (1) "Common Shares" means the common shares without par value in the capital of the Company; - (m) "Consultant" means a person other than an employee, officer or director of the Company or of any of its subsidiaries that: - (i) is engaged to provide services to the Company or any of its subsidiaries; - (ii) provides the services under a written contract with the Company or of any of its subsidiaries; and - (iii) spends or will spend a significant amount of time and attention on the affairs and business of the Company or of any of its subsidiaries, and includes, for an individual Consultant, a corporation of which such individual is an employee or shareholder;